TECHNICAL ARCHIVES - CLI REFERENCE

 --ai-reasoning 2048 \

---prompt "Focus on technical implementation details"#### REWORK SUBCOMMAND
+--prompt "Focus on technical implementation details"

 task-o-matic prd rework [options]Required Options: